 Every to-do list needs to have some breathing room.
 We shouldn’t sort tasks back to back, even though we may think it’s a good time management.

 Leave time windows between different tasks, for example, half an hour after lunch, 15 minutes before leaving work, and so on.
 That way, you can deal with any unpredictable events.
 Otherwise, you would have to push back your schedule or rearrange tasks.
 That means calculating your opportunity costs to see which task you’ll have to trade in for managing the emergency.

 Be flexible about your schedule to deal with situations stress-free, and without trading off any valuable time.

 Time management is not about making more time in the day, or even doing as much as possible within the time constraints.
 It’s about learning how to use your energy and focus in the workplace.
 Especially with projects with deadlines – knowing exactly what your goals are, all the obstacles and steps to overcome them… there’s more to time management than just being as efficient as possible with your day.
 It’s about making smarter, bigger-picture choices.

 Author bio: Marko Maric is a marketing manager specialized in digital marketing and SEO for SaaS.
 Over the years he has worked for several startups, as well as building his own personal brand by blogging on relevant online publications.
-Marko mostly covers topics that revolve around marketing, management, and productivity.
+Marko mostly covers topics that revolve around marketing, management, Lead Generation Companies, and productivity.